lwojcik/sc2pte-panel-backend/README.md

 $ tail -f /var/log/mongodb/mongod.log
 ```

-Also, create a `db` directory inside a project directory.
-API uses a local disk database to cache short-lived data for quick access.
+Also, create a `db/` folder inside a project directory.
+The API app uses it as a disk database to cache short-lived data for quick access.

 Use `cp .env.sample .env` to create an environment variables file based on the provided template.
 Fill it with the following details: